 Trend: The city-wide sales tax revenue trend has been obviously poor consistent with the global economic recession.
 There is a sign that the economy has hit the bottom, and that sales tax revenue is starting to pick up.
-This past year's sales tax the 2007/2008 fiscal year.
-This is a promising revenue is still well below the 2007/2008 fiscal year.
+This past year's sales tax year is ahead of the 2007/2008 fiscal year. revenue is still well below the 2007/2008 fiscal year.